Nayeli Rangel

-Lydia Nayeli Rangel Hernández (born 28 February 1992) is a Mexican footballer who plays as a midfielder for Tigres UANL and the Mexico women's national team.
+Lydia Nayeli Rangel Hernández (born 28 February 1992) is a Mexican footballer who plays as a midfielder for Turkish Women's Football Super League club ABB Fomget.

 Early life

 Rangel was born and raised in Monterrey, Mexico.

-Playing career

-Club
+Club career

 On 11 January 2013 she joined Sky Blue FC in the new National Women's Soccer League.

 In December 2016, she joined Sporting de Huelva of the Spanish first division, Primera División.

 In July 2017, she joined her hometown club Tigres UANL of the newly formed Liga MX Femenil.

+On 1 July 2025, Tigres announced the departure of Rangel after eight years at the club.
+On the same day, Turkish Super League club ABB Fomget announced Rangel as their new player.

-International
+International career

 Rangel was part of Mexico's squad at the 2011 FIFA Women's World Cup and captained the team at the 2015 FIFA Women's World Cup, playing three matches in each tournament.